amar13140/Guess-the-Number/README.md

-🎯 Guess the Number (Smart Hints Game)
+🎯 Guess the Number – Modern UI Edition

-An interactive number guessing game built using HTML, CSS, and JavaScript.
+An interactive number guessing game built using HTML, CSS, and JavaScript, now enhanced with a next-level modern UI featuring glassmorphism, neon effects, and smooth user experience.
-This version includes smart hints like warmer 🔥 and colder ❄️ to guide the player, making it more engaging than a basic guessing game.

 🚀 Live Demo